 Figure 2.
-Average age of first-time upper secondary graduates, by programme orientation (2020)
+Average age of first-time upper secondary graduates, by programme orientation (2020) In years

-Average age is based on all graduates instead of first-time graduates.
+1. Average age is based on all graduates instead of first-time graduates.

 Countries are ranked in descending order of the average age of first-time upper secondary graduates in general programmes.